ggarra13/mrv2/README.md

   The macOS application is currently not notarized, so when you launch it you will not be able to run it as macOS will warn you that the file is not secure as it was downloaded from internet.
-  To avoid that, you need to open the Apple Logo->Settings->Privacy and Security and go to Security and allow "Opening Anyway".
-  Alternatively, you can open /Applications/Terminal.app and run this command on your .dmg file.
+  You should open /Applications/Terminal.app and run this command on your .dmg file.

   ```